Solar thermal energy: Cooking

 Solar cookers use sunlight for cooking, drying and pasteurization.
 Solar cooking offsets fuel costs, reduces demand for fuel or firewood, and improves air quality by reducing or removing a source of smoke.

 The simplest type of solar cooker is the box cooker first built by Horace de Saussure in 1767.
 A basic box cooker consists of an insulated container with a transparent lid.
-These cookers can be used effectively with partially overcast skies and will typically reach temperatures of 50–100 °C.
+These cookers can be used effectively with partially overcast skies and will typically reach temperatures of 50–100 °C (100–200 °F).

 Concentrating solar cookers use reflectors to concentrate solar energy onto a cooking container.
 The most common reflector geometries are flat plate, disc and parabolic trough type.
-These designs cook faster and at higher temperatures (up to 350 °C) but require direct light to function properly.
+These designs cook faster and at higher temperatures (up to 350 °C; 660 °F) but require direct light to function properly.

 The Solar Kitchen in Auroville, India uses a unique concentrating technology known as the solar bowl.
 Contrary to conventional tracking reflector/fixed receiver systems, the solar bowl uses a fixed spherical reflector with a receiver which tracks the focus of light as the Sun moves across the sky.
-The solar bowl's receiver reaches temperature of 150 °C that is used to produce steam that helps cook 2,000 daily meals.
+The solar bowl's receiver reaches temperature of 150 °C (300 °F) that is used to produce steam that helps cook 2,000 daily meals.

 Many other solar kitchens in India use another unique concentrating technology known as the Scheffler reflector.
 This technology was first developed by Wolfgang Scheffler in 1986.
 A Scheffler reflector is a parabolic dish that uses single axis tracking to follow the Sun's daily course.
 These reflectors have a flexible reflective surface that is able to change its curvature to adjust to seasonal variations in the incident angle of sunlight.
-Scheffler reflectors have the advantage of having a fixed focal point which improves the ease of cooking and are able to reach temperatures of 450-650 °C. Built in 1999 by the Brahma Kumaris, the world's largest Scheffler reflector system in Abu Road, Rajasthan India is capable of cooking up to 35,000 meals a day.
+Scheffler reflectors have the advantage of having a fixed focal point which improves the ease of cooking and are able to reach temperatures of 450-650 °C (850 °F to 1200 °F).
+Built in 1999 by the Brahma Kumaris, the world's largest Scheffler reflector system in Abu Road, Rajasthan India is capable of cooking up to 35,000 meals a day.
 By early 2008, over 2000 large cookers of the Scheffler design had been built worldwide.